AxisCommunications/acap-runtime/README.md

 a tag on the form `<version>-<ARCH>`, where `<version>` is the acap-runtime release version and `<ARCH>` is either `armv7hf` or `aarch64` depending on device architecture.
 E.g. `1.1.2-armv7hf`.
-Running the image installs ACAP runtime as an ACAP application on the device, where it can be controlled in the device GUI **Apps** tab.
+Running the image installs ACAP Runtime as an ACAP application on the device, where it can be controlled in the device GUI **Apps** tab.

 ```sh